dimagi/payments/README.md

 payments
 ========

-Handling all the payment functionality for CommCare HQ.
+Handling all of Dimagi's payment functionality for CommCare HQ.

+hqpayments is dependent on the corehq submodule, but corehq is not dependent on it.